 Daily Validation of Escrow Deposits and Disbursements

-To ascertain that escrow deposits and disbursements are being properly made and recorded both internally and at the bank, a daily reconciliation of escrow transactions is accomplished.
-This process permits immediate follow-up if there is a discrepancy or delay in the receipt or recording of escrow funds.
+Realty Exchange Corporation conducts a daily reconciliation of escrow transactions to ensure that escrow deposits and disbursements are properly made and recorded internally and at the bank.
+This process permits immediate follow‐up if there is a discrepancy or delays in the receipt or recording of escrow funds.

 Individual Register for Each Escrow Account

-Within our proprietary software system there is an escrow account register for each exchange which mirrors the separate bank account balance.
-The register shows the receipt of escrow funds from the relinquished property settlement, the disbursement of any requested deposits, the disbursement of funds to purchase the replacement property and the current escrow account balance.
-This dual tracking system allows Realty Exchange Corporation to double check and track exchange escrow activities.
+Realty Exchange Corporation’s proprietary software system features an escrow account register for each exchange which mirrors the segregated bank account balance.
+The register shows the receipt of escrow funds from the relinquished property settlement, the disbursement of any requested deposits, the disbursement of funds to purchase the replacement property, and the current escrow account balance.
+This dual tracking system allows Realty Exchange Corporation to double-check and track exchange escrow activities.

-At any time exchangers may view their account activity and balance directly on the bank account web site.
-Monthly paper bank statements are also available, or an exchanger may request a copy of the register activity and balance.
+Exchangers may view their account activity and balance directly on the bank account website. ** Monthly paper bank statements are also available, or an exchanger may request a copy of the register activity and balance. **

 Federation of Exchange Accommodators

-Realty Exchange Corporation is a long-time member of the Federation of Exchange Accommodators (FEA).
+Realty Exchange Corporation is a long-time Federation of Exchange Accommodators (FEA) member.
 The FEA is the only national trade organization organized to represent professionals who conduct like-kind exchanges.
-The FEA establishes and promotes ethical standards for qualified intermediaries (QIs), enforces the Code of Ethics, offers required continuing education and promotes the development of uniform terminology and standards.
-To ensure members are knowledgeable of all new IRS rulings and procedures, the FEA sponsors national and regional conferences and publishes frequent newsletters.
+The FEA establishes and promotes ethical standards for qualified intermediaries (QIs), enforces the Code of Ethics, offers required continuing education, and promotes the development of uniform terminology and standards.
+To ensure members know all new IRS rulings and procedures, the FEA sponsors national and regional conferences and publishes frequent newsletters.

 Code of Ethics